-This 3-part series will delve deeper into your true health - starting with your heart health.
+This article will delve deeper into your true health - starting with your heart health.

 Your current blood tests may not be enough to give an accurate picture of your true health- especially when it comes to cardiovascular health and your risks for a cardiac event or chronic disease.